Frameworks & Systems

 Emerging economies face systemic gaps in engineering workforce readiness, with misalignment between education outputs and industry requirements limiting development outcomes.

-Models addressing workforce readiness, technical education pipelines, and engineering capability development across emerging economies.
-Includes structured pathways from education to professional practice.
+AETDEW is exploring approaches to workforce readiness, technical education pipelines, and engineering capability development across emerging economies.
+Initiatives include consideration of structured pathways from education to professional practice.

 Education Pipelines